-Since 1973 the Milwaukee County Sheriff's Office has been the primary law enforcement presence at General Mitchell International Airport (GMIA).
-The Airport Division operates seven-days-a-week, 24-hours-a-day.
+Since 1973 the Milwaukee County Sheriff's Office has been the primary law enforcement presence at Milwaukee Mitchell International Airport.
+The Airport Division operates 7-days-a-week, 24-hours-a-day.

-Sheriff's Office staff work in concert with personnel from other agencies and businesses at GMIA: Airport Operations, the Transportation Security Administration, the Milwaukee County Fire Department, airlines, independent businesses and the public.
+Sheriff's Office staff work in concert with personnel from other agencies and businesses at the airport: Airport Operations, the Transportation Security Administration, the Milwaukee County Fire Department, airlines, independent businesses and the public.

 Explosives Detection K-9 Team

 The Federal Aviation Administration Explosives Detection K-9 Teams Program started with 40 canine teams at 20 airports across the county in 1973.
 Today, the Transportation Security Administration (TSA) program includes 63 airports and over 250 K-9 teams.